 A variety of tests will be administered using the device under liquid nitrogen level temperatures of approximately 77 K to characterize the electrical properties of high-temperature superconducting films.
 These tests include measurements for material properties such as resistivity and Hall measurements.
 Commercially available solutions for performing these tests require expensive and complex bath cryostats to manage the sample temperature and liquid nitrogen flow, but they are over the budget that Rose-Hulman can provide.

 With this project, we aim to cut down the cost of this device by making only the necessary components for the purpose of our client.
-The thin film samples will be packaged onto a PCB that we designed to be loaded onto a cold finger cryocooler in a vacuum chamber.
+The thin film samples will be packaged onto a PCB that we design to be loaded onto a cold finger cryocooler in a vacuum chamber.
 The apparatus will use liquid nitrogen to cool the sample down to the required temperature of 77 K to perform the tests.
 For Hall measurements, permanent magnets can be inserted into the apparatus to provide the necessary magnetic field.
-The input and output to and from the sample are wired out of the cryogenic part of the device to standard connectors that can be connected to external devices such as function generators, power supply, ammeter, voltmeter, and oscilloscopes.
+The input to and output from the sample are wired out of the cryogenic part of the device to standard connectors that can be connected to external devices such as function generators, power supply, ammeter, voltmeter, and oscilloscopes.
 We are also providing software that automates the data collection process of the external signal processing equipment, so users can perform standard tests such as the Van der Pauw method efficiently.